-Allen Central sophomores Micah Harlow (55) and Braxton Tackett (42) defended in the first tousus Cloverport (Frederick Fraize).

-Rebels rout Cloverport twice in tourney

-SPORTS EDITOR

-MONTICELLO - The

-Allen Central Rebels rolled

-past Cloverport (Frederick,

-Fraize) Monday in the opening round of the Monticello

-All "A" Shootout Allen

-Central, a former 15th Region

-champton and multiple-time

-All "A" Classic regional title

-winner, gradually polled away

-from Cloverport in the small

-school tournament game

-After remaining within striking distance of Allen Central

-the and of each of the first

-two quarters, Cloverport face

-a 20-point deficit in the second half.
-Allen Central eventually pulled away from

-Cloverport and won convine

-fully defeating the Aces 8151.

-Cloverport dropped to 0-7
+Allen Central sophomores Micah Harlow (55) and Braxton Tackett (42) defended in the first tournament game versus Cloverport (Frederick Fraize).
+Cloverport twice in tourney by STEVE LeMASTER SPORTS EDITOR MONTICELLO - The Allen Central Rebels rolled past Cloverport (Frederick Fraize) Monday in the opening round of the Monticello "A" Shootout Allen Central, a former 15th Region champion and multiple-time All "A" Classic regional title winner, gradually pulled away from Cloverport in the small school tournament game.
+After remaining within striking distance of Allen Central at the end of each of the first two quarters, Cloverport faced a 20-point deficit in the second half.
+Allen Central eventually pulled away from Cloverport and won convincingly, defeating the Aces 81- Cloverport dropped to 0-7 after suffering the setback.
+Following the win, Allen Central improved to 2-3.

-ingly, defeating the Aces 815-Cloverport dropped to 0-7 after suffering the setback.
-Following the win.
-Allen Central improved to 2-8 Central improved to 2-8 Central improved to 2-8 Central improved to 2-8 coach Mark, Martin, edged Cloverport 9-6 in the opening quarter.
-The Rebels carried a 37-23 lead into the intermis-sion after secoring 28 points in the second quarter.
-Senior guard Justin Jackson, fresh off of a football season in which he rushed for of the season.

-Jackson, fresh off of a football season in which he rushed for over 1,000 yards, led Allen Central with a game-high 22 points, Manns followed with 19 points for the Rebels.
-Senior guard Chris Stumbo scored 16 points and sopho-more forward Micah Harlow added 12 for the Rebels.
-Ten different Allen Central players provided scoring as the provided scoring as the Rebels won their second game

-Tyler Cole tossed in eight points for the Rebels while

-Braxton Tackett, Seth Jarrell and Austin Woods netted six apiece: Stephen Goble and John Dingus rounded out the Allen Central scoring with two points each.
-Other players to get involved offensively for Allen Central included.
+Allen Central, under the direction of second-year head coach Mark Martin, edged Cloverport 9-6 in the opening quarter.
+The Rebels carried a 37-23 lead into the intermission after scoring 28 points in the second quarter.
+Senior guard Justin Jackson, fresh off of a football season in which he rushed for over 1,000 yards, led Allen Central with a game-high 22 points.
+Manns followed with 19 points for the Rebels.
+Senior guard Chris Stumbo scored 16 points and sophomore forward Micah Harlow added 12 for the Rebels.
+Ten different Allen Central players provided scoring as the Rebels won their second game of the season.
+Tyler Cole tossed in eight points for the Rebels while Braxton Tackett, Seth Jarrell and Austin Woods netted six apiece.
+Stephen Goble and John Dingus rounded out the Allen Central scoring with two points each.
+Other players to get involved offensively for Allen Central included The Rebels won for the second time in three outings.

-Central included The Rebels won for the second time in three outings.
-In Monday's marchup, Allen Central opened the second half on a strong note, outscoring Cloverport 21-10 in the third quarter.
-Senior center Logan Melton was the go-to player on the offensive end for Cloverport, Melton led the Aces with a team-high 15 points.
+In Monday's matchup, Allen Central opened the second half on a strong note, outscoring Cloverport 21-10 in the third quarter.
+Senior center Logan Melton was the go-to player on the offensive end for Cloverport.
+Melton led the Aces with a team-high 15 Three different Cloverport players reached double figures ion the scoring column as senior guard Josh Ditto and freshman forward Devin Pate pushed in 10 points apiece.